CERES

 Model Transferability

-The logistic model is trained on six countries in the Horn of Africa and Arabian Peninsula.
-Performance in geographically or structurally distinct contexts (South Asia, Central America) has not been validated and should not be assumed.
+The logistic model is fit on a small Horn-of-Africa and Arabian-Peninsula set and initialised against 87 IPC transition records across 31 countries; it is deployed across 43 high-risk countries.
+Performance in geographically or structurally distinct contexts (South Asia, Central America) is established prospectively and should not be assumed.

 Conflict Dynamics